 - have a valid travel document (passport);

-- satisfy an immigration officer that you have ties to your home country (such as a job, property and family),
+- satisfy an immigration officer that they have ties to their home country (such as: employment, property and family);

-- satisfy an immigration officer that you will leave Canada at the end of your visit,
+- satisfy an immigration officer that they will leave Canada at the end of their visit;

-- have sufficient funds for your stay (the amount of funds depends on the length of a visit),
+- have sufficient funds for their proposed stay (the amount of funds depends on the length of a visit);

-- a letter of invitation from friends or relatives in Canada may be required,
+- have a letter of invitation from friends or relatives in Canada, if applicable;

 - be in good health.

 Parent and Grandparent Super Visa

-Parents and grandparents of Canadian Citizens are eligible to apply for a visa with the total validity of 10 years, which allows them to stay with their family members in Canada for up to 2 years at a time before renewal of status.
+Parents and grandparents of Canadian Citizens and permanent residents are eligible to apply for a visa with the total validity of 10 years, which allows them to stay with their family members in Canada for up to 2 years at a time before a renewal of status.